-Even after the TIP has been finalized, administrative modifications and amendments often must be introduced because of changes in project status, project cost, or available revenues.
+Even after the TIP has been finalized, administrative modifications, amendments, and adjustments often must be introduced because of changes in project status, project cost, or available revenues.
 This may necessitate reprogramming a project to a later funding year or programming additional funds for a project.

 Notices of administrative modifications and amendments are posted on the MPO's website.
 If an amendment is necessary, the Regional Transportation Advisory Council-the public advisory board to the MPO-is informed, and the MPO notifies affected municipalities and other stakeholders via email.
-The MPO holds a minimum 15-day public comment period before taking action on an amendment.
-Administrative modifications are generally minor adjustments that usually do not warrant a public comment period.
+The MPO typically holds a 30-day public comment period (in FFY 2017, a 21-day period was used) before taking final action on an amendment.
+In extraordinary circumstances, the MPO may vote to shorten the public comment period to a minimum of 15 days.
+Administrative modifications and adjustments are generally minor and usually do not warrant a public comment period.
+See Chapter 2 for more details on what qualifies as an adjustment or an amendment and the process of updating the TIP.